 Large-scale battery storage systems as a key technology for the energy transition

-What a sunny Monday in June tells us about the future of the power grid.
+Whata sunny Monday in June tells us about the future of the electricity grid.

 Whit Monday, June 6, 2022 - a beautiful sunny and pleasantly windy day.
 Not only perfect for a holiday walk with the family, but also perfect conditions for photovoltaic and wind power plants, which managed to single-handedly provide all the electricity needed on this day.
 Around lunchtime, the entire 48.7 GW of electricity needed in Germany was easily covered by the 54.5 GW of solar, wind, biomass and run-of-river power plants.
 In fact, 5.8 GW more was generated than was consumed.